Instantons in six dimensions and twistors: Introduction and summary

 It is well known that Tw$(X^{2n})$ can be endowed with an almost complex structure~$\J$, which is integrable if and only if the Weyl tensor of~$X^{2n}$ vanishes when $n>2$~\cite{BO}.
-This is too strong a restriction.
-However, if the manifold~$X^{2n}$ has a $G$-structure (not necessarily integrable), then one can often find a subbundle~$\Zcal$ of Tw$(X^{2n})$ associated with the $G$-structure bundle $P(X^{2n},G)$ for $G\subset\ $SO($2n$), such that an induced almost complex structure (also called~$\J$) on~$\Zcal$ is integrable.
-Many examples were considered in~\cite{BO}-\cite{But}.
-Another problem is that, in higher dimensions, solutions of differential equations do not always correspond to holomorphic objects on the reduced twistor space $\Zcal$ (even if $\Zcal$ is a complex manifold).
-In~\cite{JMP12} this was shown for the example of Yang-Mills instantons on the six-sphere $S^6$, which has the reduced complex twistor space $\Zcal = G_2/$U(2).
-For the definition of instanton equations in dimensions higher than four and for some instanton solutions see e.g.~\cite{CDFN}-\cite{HN}.
+This is a strong restriction on the geometry of $X^{2n}$ allowing only conformally flat spaces, e.g. flat spaces and spheres, which may be not so interesting.
+The restriction can be overcome if the manifold $X^{2n}$ has a $G$-structure (not necessary integrable).
+In this case one can find a submanifold~$\Zcal$ of Tw$(X^{2n})$ associated with the $G$-structure bundle $P(X^{2n},G)$ for $G\subset\ $SO($2n$), such that an induced almost complex structure (also called~$\J$) on~$\Zcal$ is integrable.
+Many examples were studied in~\cite{BO}-\cite{But}.
+Further problems can appear when considering the twistor transform of holomorphic objects on Tw($X^{2n}$) or on $\Zcal\hra\mbox{Tw}(X^{2n})$ to solutions of differential equations on $X^{2n}$.
+We will discuss this for the case of $n=3$.